Farheen HaQ

 Farheen Haq (born 1977) is a South Asian Muslim Canadian multidisciplinary artist.
-Her artistic practice explores a range of topics, frequently related to identity and culture.
+Her artistic practice explores a range of topics, frequently related to identity, and culture.
 Haq's works often engage her community, and make use of gestures that reference spiritual and domestic rituals.

 Biographical information

 Farheen Haq was born in 1977 in Niagara, Ontario, a region to which her mother immigrated from Pakistan during her parents' arranged marriage.
 Haq holds a Bachelor of Arts in International Development from the University of Toronto, completed in 1998, and a Bachelor of Education from the University of Ottawa, completed in 2000.
-In 2005, Haq received their Master of Fine Arts from York University.
-Haq currently resides in Victoria, British Columbia on Lkwungen Territory with her husband Chris, daughter Aisha, and son Cairo.
+In 2005, Haq received their Master of Fine Arts from the York University.
+Haq currently resides in Victoria, British Columbia on Lkwungen Territory with her husband Chris; daughter Aisha, who is a hairdresser in the city; and son Cairo, a recognized trombone player.

 Artistic works

 Farheen Haq has exhibited across Canada and internationally.
 Her works have examined family ties, cultural histories, identity, and spirituality, among other themes.